yourtechie/websolution-wordpress-project/readme.md

    ![](images/39.png)

 3. **Access WordPress**:
-   - Open your browser and navigate to `http://<Web-Server-Public-IP-Address>/wordpress/`.
+   - You need to open port 80 for web server to be able to view wordpress.
    ![](images/37.png)

 4. **Complete WordPress Setup**:
+   - Open your browser and navigate to `http://<Web-Server-Public-IP-Address>/wordpress/`.
    - Follow the on-screen instructions to complete the WordPress setup.
    ![](images/41.png)
    ![](images/42.png)